hanskroner/SceneManager/README.md

 When a Group is selected, Lights can be added to it or removed from it by using the "+" and "-" buttons in the Lights list respectively.
 Only Lights that are not currently part of the Group will be displayed as available for adding.
-Adding Lights to a Group does not affect any of its Scenes, but removing a Light from a Group also removes it from any of the Group's 'Scenes where it was a member - this is handled by the deCONZ REST API automatically.
+Adding Lights to a Group does not affect any of its Scenes, but removing a Light from a Group also removes it from any of the Group's Scenes where it was a member - this is handled by the deCONZ REST API automatically.

 ## Scenes